andreipfeiffer/css-in-js/README.md

 Support for defining __styles as objects__, using plain JavaScript objects:

-- uses `camelCase` for property names, like we do in [React Native](https://reactnative.dev/docs/next/style);
+- uses `camelCase` for property names, like we would do in [React Native](https://reactnative.dev/docs/next/style);
-- migrating existing CSS requires a complete rewrite (don't know how we would automate this);
+- migrating existing CSS requires a complete rewrite (don't know how we could automate this);
-- we don't need additional tooling for syntax highlighting, as we get it out-of-the-box because we have to deal with JS code;
+- we don't need additional tooling for syntax highlighting, as we get it out-of-the-box, by writting JS objects;
 - without proper TS definitions shipped with the library, we won't get code completion (☝️ we're only interested in TS, not Flow);

 [⬆️ to overview](#overview)